socadk/design-practice-repository/background-information/README.md

 * Collection of essential practices and checklists in SEMAT
 * OMG SPEM for method terminology and method engineering (e.g. in software engineering research) -->

-### Application Examples, Links to other Method and Repositories

 General purpose: